 HOW DO YOU MAKE FRIENDS AFTER HIGH SCHOOL AND COLLEGE?

 When you are finally in the free for all world, it becomes even harder to socialize with people, except on small “islands”.
-And one of those small islands could be the gym – a place attracting people with common interests, motivation and work/job location.
-Similar islands are not as many as you may think.
+One of those small islands could be the gym – a place attracting people with common interests, motivation, and insecurities.
+Similar islands are rarer than you think.
 We only have a few.